Head Title 2

 6- Salient features of Indian Society and culture.

-7- Role of Women in society and women's organization, population and associated issues, poverty and developmental issues, urbanization, their problems and their remedies.
+7- Role of Women in society and women’s organization, population and associated issues, poverty and developmental issues, urbanization, their problems, and their remedies.

-9- Social empowernment, communalism, regionalism & secularism.
+9- Social empowerment, communalism, regionalism &secularism.

 10- Distribution of major natural resources of World- Water, Soils, Forests in reference to South and South-East Asia with special reference to India.
-Factors responsible for the location of industries (with special reference to India).
+Factors responsible for the location of industries (with special reference to India)

-11- Salient features of Physical Geography- Earthquake, Tsunami, Volcanic activity, Cyclone, Ocean Currents, winds and glaciers.
+11- Salient features of Physical Geography- Earthquake, Tsunami, Volcanic activity, Cyclone, Ocean Currents, winds, and glaciers.

 12- Oceanic resources of India and their potential.

-15- Population and Settlements- Types and Patterns, Urbanization, Smart Cities and Smart Villages.
+15- Population and Settlements - Types and Patterns, Urbanization, Smart Cities, and Smart Villages.

-GENERAL STUDIES-II
+UPPCS Mains GENERAL STUDIES-II

-2- Functions and responsibilities of the Union and the States: issues and challenges pertaining to the federal structure, devolution of powers and finances up to local levels and challenges therein.
+2- Functions and responsibilities of the Union and the States: issues and challenges pertaining to the federal structure, devolution of powers, and finances up to local levels and challenges therein.

-4- Separation of powers, dispute redressal mechanisms and institutions.
+4- Separation of powers, dispute redressal mechanisms, and institutions.
 Emergence and use of alternative dispute redressal mechanisms.

 5- Comparison of the Indian constitutional scheme with that of other major democratic countries.

-7- Structure, organization and functioning of the Executive and the Judiciary: Ministries and Departments of the Government, Pressure groups and formal/informal associations and their role in the Polity.
-Public Interest Litigation (PIL).
+7- Structure, organization, and functioning of the Executive and the Judiciary: Ministries and Departments of the Government, Pressure groups, and formal/informal associations and their role in the Polity.
+Public Interest Litigation (PIL)

-8- Salient features of the Reperesentation of People's Act.
+8- Salient features of the Representation of People’sAct.

-9- Appointment to various Constitutional posts, Powers, functions and their responsibilities.
+9- Appointment to various Constitutional posts, Powers, functions, and their responsibilities.

-10- Statutory, regulatory and various quasi-judicial bodies including NITI Aayog, their features and functioning.
+10- Statutory, regulatory, and various quasi-judicial bodies including NITI Aayog, their features, and functioning.

-11- Government policies and interventions for development in various sectors and issues arising out of their design, implementation and Information Communication Technology (ICT).
+11- Government policies and interventions for development in various sectors and issues arising out of their design, implementation, and Information Communication Technology (ICT).

-12- Development processes- the role of Non Governmental Organizations (NGOs), Self Help Groups (SHGs), various groups and associations, donors, charities, institutional and other stakeholders.
+12- Development processes- the role of Non-Governmental Organizations (NGOs), Self Help Groups (SHGs), various groups and associations, donors, charities, institutional and other stakeholders.

-13- Welfare schemes for vulnerable sections of the population by the Centre and States and the performance of these schemes, mechanisms, laws, institutions and Bodies constituted for the protection and betterment of these vulnerable sections.
+13- Welfare schemes for vulnerable sections of the population by the Centre and States and the performance of these schemes, mechanisms, laws, institutions, and Bodies constituted for the protection and betterment of these vulnerable sections.

 16- Important aspects of governance.
 Transparency and accountability, e-governance applications, models, successes, limitations, and potential, citizens, charters and institutional measures.